 By Benjamin Vogt / Houzz contributor

 A matrix planting is designed to emulate the look and function of a natural ecosystem found in the wild.
-By using plants’ strategies for competition, and siting plants correctly, we can create a sustainable landscape that reduces human inputs, from water to fertilizer to trimming and more — and also cuts down on maintenance.
+By using plants’ strategies for competition, and placing plants correctly, we can create a sustainable landscape that reduces human inputs, from water to fertilizer to trimming and more — and also cuts down on maintenance.

 A matrix garden often combines elements of a meadow or prairie with a tiered and flower-based garden.
 This means it feels familiar to us while opening up new ecological design possibilities (accepting what looks at first to be a bit messy).
 Let’s look at what a matrix garden is and how to make it your own.

 The ground layer.
 The base of a matrix planting is almost always made up of sedges, grasses, or both.
 These plants form a background, ground cover or green mulch that visually ties the landscape together and also provides real sustainable bonuses.
 They outcompete weeds by shading the soil and creating a wildlife habitat in the form of a dense cover.

 I tend to use mostly sedges in my matrix base, since they green up early in spring, often before my neighbors’ lawns.
 Plant those sedges close, 12 inches on center, and in plug form for the base of a thriving, low-care landscape in short order.
 I then plant sweeps of taller ornamental grasses for their fall color and winter seed heads.

 Seasonal flowers.
 After the ground layer, look to seasonal displays of diverse flowers to place in clumps or drifts.
 These plants can be the same height as or taller than the matrix sedges and grasses.
 Plants that are all the same height provide a softer and less imposing view — especially suited for front-yard gardens where you don’t want a “weedy” look.
 Seasonal flowers that are a bit taller add an exciting architectural texture that mimics nature even more closely.